 It includes a button to make the bristles retract, meaning you can quickly remove the dead hair from the brush without having to scrape between all the tiny pins with your fingers!

-One downside to this product is its size – at 10×5.8×3 inches, this is a large brush so isn’t reviewed as a great choice for grooming a puppy, or trying to get your dog used to having its coat brushed regularly.
+One downside to this product is its size – at 10 x 5.8 x 3 inches, this is a large brush so isn’t reviewed as a great choice for grooming a puppy, or trying to get your dog used to having its coat brushed regularly.

 But for a dog as large as a Labrador, it's perfect as you want a large brush to avoid grooming sessions being all day events!

-Value for money is a plus for this brush, as it is one of the cheaper types available.
+Value for money is a plus for this brush, as it is one of the cheaper types available, and it is a pin brush and a bristle brush in one!

 This is much more of an ‘everyday’ product that’s useful when you want to give your dog a quick brush down after a walk, to try to stop as much dirt and mud being brought into your home.